Skip to main content

 Bridging old and new

 The challenge in working with historic properties lies in achieving balance.
 Any addition must complement, not compete with, the architecture that came before it.
-At Preserve Cottage, we approached this by using materials and detailing that honoured the home’s narrative.
+At Bramble Cottage, we approached this by using materials and detailing that honoured the home’s narrative.

 One of the most rewarding design moments was the introduction of bespoke wall panelling that flows gracefully from the original hallway into the new extension.
 This single gesture created a visual and emotional bridge - allowing the house to unfold naturally, as if it had always been that way.
 The panelling not only anchors the interiors but also celebrates the craftsmanship and artistry that underpin the property’s history.